Thomas Fitzpatrick (trapper): Death and legacy

+In 1970, Broken Hand Peak in the Sangre de Cristo Mountains of Colorado was officially named in his honor.

 Popular culture

 In the 1966 episode "Hugh Glass Meets the Bear" of the syndicated television series, Death Valley Days, the actor Morgan Woodward was cast as Fitzpatrick.
 John Alderson played Hugh Glass, who after being mauled by a bear and abandoned by Fitzpatrick crawled two hundred miles to civilization.
 Victor French was cast as Louis Baptiste, with Tris Coffin as Major Andrew Henry.